iGetGroceries/iGetGroceriesSharedUI/README.md

-# NnSwiftUIKit Module - iGetGroceries
+# SharedUI Module - iGetGroceries

 A SwiftUI-based toolkit for enhancing UI in the iGetGroceries app, providing components for color management, custom UI elements, and utility extensions.